transcom/mymove/docs/adr/0054-consolidate-moves-and-mtos.md

 * `cancel_reason`: A string to explain why a move was canceled.

-* `show`: A boolean that allows admin users to prevent a move from showing up anywhere in the app.
+* `show`: A boolean that allows admin users to prevent a move from showing up in the TxO queue.
 This came out of a HackerOne engagement where hundreds of fake moves were created.
+This defaults to `true`.

 * `contractor_id`: This was added to represent the prime contractor who will handle the move.
 This makes it easy to point the move to a different contractor in case it changes.